plolcott/x86utm/README.md

 The key purpose of x86utm was to examine the halting theorem's counter-example inputs at the high level of the C programming language.

-**When simulating termination analyzer H correctly simulates its input D until H correctly determines that its simulated D cannot possibly reach its own final state in any finite number of steps then H is necessarily correct to abort its simulation and reject this input as non-halting.**
+**When simulating termination analyzer H correctly simulates its input D until H correctly determines that its simulated D cannot possibly reach its own simulated final state in any finite number of steps then H is necessarily correct to abort its simulation of D and reject this input as non-halting.**
 ```
 01 int D(int (*x)())
 02 {